nol13/nolandia/README.md

 # Hardhat Hackathon Boilerplate

-This repository contains a sample project that you can use as the starting point for your Ethereum project.
-It's also a great fit for learning the basics of smart contract development.

 This project is intended to be used with the
 [Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its